Dordt University: B. J. Haan Auditorium

 The B. J. Haan Auditorium seats approximately 1,500 people and is used for chapel services, concerts, organ recitals, and other regional events.
 Convocation and commencement exercises are also held in "the Beej", as it is called by students.
 The auditorium features a three-manual, tracker-action Casavant Frères organ with 37 stops, 57 ranks, and 2,833 pipes.

 The auditorium is adjoined by the Music Building, which also has rehearsal rooms, studios and classrooms, vocal and instrumental practice rooms, and music faculty offices.
 Its mezzanine also houses the International Association for the Promotion of Christian Higher Education.

-The auditorium was the site of a campaign rally by candidate Donald J. Trump on January 23, 2016, during the race for the 2016 Iowa Republican presidential caucuses.
+The auditorium was the site of a campaign rally by candidate Donald Trump on January 23, 2016, during the race for the 2016 Iowa Republican presidential caucuses.

 Athletic facilities

 The campus recreation center hosts the Health, Physical Education, and Recreation (HPER) departmental facilities and the athletics offices.
-The Rec Center includes basketball, volleyball and racquetball courts, an aerobics room, a weight room, a 200-meter indoor track, and a batting cage.
+The Rec Center which opened in 1997 and was renovated in 2022 includes basketball, volleyball and racquetball courts, an aerobics room, a weight room, golf practice facility, a 200-meter indoor track, and a batting cage.

+Connected to the Rec Center is the DeWitt Gymnasium, home of the Defenders' men's and women's basketball and volleyball teams.
+It opened in 1968 with an addition in 1979 and a remodel in 2005, with a capacity of 2,000.
+DeWitt Gymnasium is known as a tough place to play for opposing teams due to the fans' proximity to the court and the lowness of the wood ceiling.
+A renovation to locker rooms and offices between the Rec Center and DeWitt Gymnasium was started in the spring/summer of 2025.
+A renovation inside the gym will take place during the spring/summer of 2026 which will add a new entry area, lobby, walkways, band seating, and an upgraded courtyard.

 The All Seasons Center was built in 2004 and contains an NHL-sized hockey rink, waterslides, a lap pool, and both indoor and outdoor family aquatic pools.
 This US$9 million facility is shared by Dordt College and the city of Sioux Center and received the Iowa League of Cities 2002 All-Star Community Award.
 The arena plays host to the Defenders Ice Hockey program.

 Athletics

-The Dordt athletic teams are called the Defenders.
+The Dordt athletic teams are called the Defenders, which originated from the school being touted as a "Defender of the Christian faith" by then-president B. J. Haan.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Plains Athletic Conference (GPAC) since the 2000–2001 academic year.
 The Defenders previously competed in the defunct South Dakota Intercollegiate Conference (SDIC) from 1995–96 to 1999–00.

 Dordt competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, ice hockey, soccer, track & field and volleyball; while women's sports include basketball, cheerleading, cross country, dance, golf, soccer, softball, track and field, and volleyball.